infiniticio/docs.infinitic.io/src/pages/docs/workflows/logging.md

 {% callout type="warning" %}

-Service Executors internally catch exceptions to manage task retries and failures.
+Workflow Executors internally catch exceptions to manage task retries and failures.
 These exceptions won't be visible in your application's standard error output.
 To effectively monitor and debug your service workers, it's crucial to implement a SL4J logger.

 {% /callout %}